 A wiki is a site designed for groups of people to quickly capture and share ideas by creating simple pages and linking them together.
 Every team site is a wiki, but you can also add a separate wiki page library to a site, or create a large-scale Enterprise wiki as a separate site or site collection.
 Learn more about creating a wiki.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see SharePoint Online Service Description.
+To view feature availability across Office 365 plans, standalone options, and on-premises solutions, see SharePoint Online Service Description.